ophelialabs/ophelialabs.github.io/content/pages/medical/phage.md

  - Steady-state Stability: Mathematical models show that both systems maintain stable levels of toxic components (restriction enzymes or Cas proteins) to avoid accidental self-damage.

 For more in-depth exploration, you can browse the Innovative Genomics Institute's CRISPRpedia or view detailed research on synergistic defense at Nature.

-Would you like to explore how these systems are repurposed in biotechnology, or should we look into the counter-defense mechanisms phages use to bypass them?
+Look into the counter-defense mechanisms phages use to bypass them.

 ---